hwdsl2/openvpn-install/docs/clients-zh.md

 Install options (optional):

-  --auto                         auto install OpenVPN using default or custom options --serveraddr [DNS name or IP]  server address, must be a fully qualified domain name (FQDN) or an IPv4 address.
-  --proto [TCP or UDP]           protocol for OpenVPN (TCP or UDP, default: UDP) --port [number]                port for OpenVPN (1-65535, default: 1194) --clientname [client name]     name for the first OpenVPN client (default: client)
+  --auto                         auto install OpenVPN using default or custom options --listenaddr [IPv4 address]    IPv4 address that OpenVPN should listen on for requests --serveraddr [DNS name or IP]  server address, must be a fully qualified domain name (FQDN) or an IPv4 address --proto [TCP or UDP]           protocol for OpenVPN (TCP or UDP, default: UDP) --port [number]                port for OpenVPN (1-65535, default: 1194) --clientname [client name]     name for the first OpenVPN client (default: client)